 WorldCat -You can search WorldCat to find books on your topic, which might not be in the UIUC nor the I-share catalog.
 Once you find a title of interest, you can order it through Interlibrary Loan

 While there isn't a straightforward search for finding translated books in our library's online catalog, there are several strategies that can help:

 If you're looking for the translation of a specific book, searching the Primo Library Catalog by author will retrieve all copies of the author's work, regardless of language.
 In WorldCat, searching for the original title and limiting the search to a specific language will retrieve translated versions.
 For example, searching "Frenchman's Creek" as a title with a limit to French language will return "La crique du français" and "L'aventure vient de la mer", two translations of Daphné Du Maurier's novel.

 Looking for Books on a Subject

-1. Search the Library Catalog by "subject", using terms such as "Education-Costa Rica" or "banking-France".
+1. Using the Primo Library Catalog's Advance Search and search by "subject", using terms such as "Education-Costa Rica" or "banking-France".

 2. Narrow search by language using the language feature on the right side bar.